Frequently Asked Questions

 Behind every great DataCamp course are the passionate folks who built it.
-We decided early on that the best way for us to maximize value for our students is to build courses in partnership with top companies and experts in the data science community.
-That’s why our course library is packed with courses from companies like Anaconda and RStudio and data scientists like Andy Müller (scikit-learn), Julia Silge (Stack Overflow), and Hadley Wickham (ggplot2, dplyr)...
+We decided early on that the best way for us to maximize value for our learners is to build courses in partnership with top companies and experts in the data science and analytics community.
+We've worked with with the biggest names in data science, including package creators, published authors, and thought leaders from industry and academia.

-DataCamp course instructors are subject matter experts in the broad world of data (science, engineering, SQL and spreadsheets) with a passion for teaching.
-They take great pleasure in demystifying complex topics, making them accessible to beginners through clear communication and storytelling.
-DataCamp project instructors love to tell stories using data via the written word.
-Although we work closely with our instructors to support them throughout the content development process, they take ownership of their work and take pride in the details.
+DataCamp instructors are subject matter experts in data science and analytics with a passion for teaching.
+They take great pleasure in demystifying complex topics, and making them accessible to beginners through clear communication and storytelling.
+Although we work closely with our instructors to support them throughout the course development process, they take ownership over their work and take pride in the details.

-DataCamp reaches more than 3 million learners in over 180 countries.
-For courses, every one of these people will have access to the first chapter of your course for free, so they can try before they buy.
-The remainder of your course will be available to thousands of loyal DataCamp subscribers who pay a low monthly or annual subscription for access to our entire course library.
-All new projects require a subscription.
+DataCamp reaches more than 6.8 million learners in over 180 countries.
+Every one of these people will have access to the first chapter of your course for free, so they can try before they buy.
+The remainder of your course will be available to thousands of loyal DataCamp subscribers who pay a low monthly subscription for access to our entire course library.

-One of our Instructor Recruiters will work with you to develop a course outline and short audition video.
+One of our Curriculum Leads will work with you to develop a short audition video.
 This gives you an opportunity to show us your stuff and get a feel for what it’s like to work with us.
 Likewise, it gives us an opportunity to see you in action and understand how you work.

 The amount of time required for course development varies considerably based on experience and how much of the content already exists in another form.
-As a rule of thumb, we suggest you set aside 7-10 hours a week for 12-14 weeks to get everything done for courses.
-For projects, 14-20 hours over 6-8 weeks is the estimated timeline for first-time instructors.
+As a rule of thumb, we suggest you set aside 10-30 hours over 6-8 weeks to get everything done.

 Everyone at DataCamp is invested in making your course a success.
-You will work closely with one of our Curriculum Leads to determine the topic and scope of your course, then to produce a detailed outline of the content.
+You will work closely with one of our Curriculum Leads to determine the topic and scope of your course, then to produce a detailed outline for the content.
 Once the vision for your course is clear, we’ll partner you with one of our brilliant Content Developers.
-This person will help see your course through to completion, providing in-depth feedback on your course content, acting as a sounding board for ideas, and (most importantly) being an advocate for our students.
-Once your course launches, we share detailed, anonymized data on how students are engaging with your material so that you can improve it over time.
-The same is true for projects, except you deal with one DataCamp representative throughout the creation process instead of two.
+This person will help see your course through to completion, providing in-depth feedback on your course content, acting as a sounding board for ideas, and (most importantly) being an advocate for our learners.
+Once your course launches, we share detailed anonymized data on how learners are engaging with your material, so that you can improve it over time.